⚡ Black Friday promos up to -1000€ on your bike: it's now! ⚡

 A word of advice: protect your brake discs when cleaning.
 These components don't take well to cleaning products, which can irreversibly damage their proper functioning.

-How often should you clean your bike?
+How often should I clean my electric bike?

 • Every time you go out, it's messy if you're a fan of MTB or if you are riding in difficult conditions (rain, salty road, etc.).